migueltorrescosta/migueltorrescosta.github.io/_posts/2018-01-04-Welfare-Distribution.md

   </tbody>
 </table>

-## You are saying we should just have salaries take spending money into account?
+## You are saying companies should take spending money into account when deciding salaries?

 That is not possible because of this: